For Ukrainians2026-03-19T13:53:51+01:00

 If you do not possess the financial means to pay for food in the first few days, please let the project team know and we will inform your match city of your special need and they will try their best to accommodate this.

-What financial benefits can I receive in Germany?2024-04-25T20:01:22+02:00
+What financial benefits can I receive in Germany?2026-03-18T15:16:46+01:00

-As a general rule: Ukrainian refugees who are registered with the authorities and are in financial need (i.e., do not earn money or not enough money), the German government will provide you with social benefit payments and medical/care insurance.
+As a general rule, for Ukrainian refugees who are registered with the authorities and are in financial need (that is, are unemployed or do not earn enough money), the German government will provide them with social benefit payments and medical/care insurance.
+You can find detailed information in Ukrainian about this here.

 Everything was very fast and almost without any problems with the documents and paperwork.
 I mean, I was told where I need to go today and tomorrow.
 Everything was quickly arranged.
 As I hear from other people here, they suffered so much with the documents and the [enrolment to integration] courses.